 Perhaps the best change for 2018 is the fact that this year the WCA’s official benefit calculator is available online.
 For the first time ever, it will be even easier for you to figure out exactly what you deserve and how to get it.
 One easy-to-use page now outlines everything you need to know and includes simple forms to help you calculate your weekly benefit rate, disability period, age reductions, PIWEC, partial benefits, accrued payment and interest, coordination of benefits, and third party recovery offset.

 As you get used to the new changes and updates to the workers comp benefit calculator it’s important to understand that if at any point you feel you are not receiving the appropriate financial benefits you are justly owed, you have every right to consult with a qualified workers compensation attorney.
 Do not wait around to find out that you have already lost hundreds or even thousands of dollars.
-Contact a reputable workers compensation attorney, like those at The Law Offices of Daniel J. Harris, P.C., to review your case today.
-If you’re in need of a legal consultation, call The Law Offices of Daniel J. Harris, P.C. today at 231.347.4444 or fill out the free consultation form in the sidebar to schedule your free personal consultation.
+Contact a reputable workers compensation attorney, like those at Harris Law, to review your case today.
+If you’re in need of a legal consultation, call Harris Law today at 231.347.4444 or fill out the free consultation form in the sidebar to schedule your free personal consultation.